-THESE hunted men spent the following night upon the Needle, since there it was not possible for an adversary to surprise them.
-Perion's was the earlier watch, until midnight, and during this time Demetrios slept.
+Thus the two lovers of Melicent foreplanned the future and did not admit into account vagarious Dame Chance.
+VIII HOW FLAMBERGE WAS LOST THESE hunted men spent the following night upon the Needle, since there it was not possible for an adversary to surprise them.
+Perion's was the earlier watch, until midnight, and during it Demetrios slept.
 Then the proconsul took his equitable turn.
 When Perion awakened the hour was after dawn.
 What Perion noted first, and within thirty feet of him, was a tall galley with blue and yellow sails.
 He perceived that the promontory was thronged with heathen sailors, who were unlading the ship of various bales and chests.
 Demetrios, now in the costume of his native country, stood among them giving orders.
-And it seemed, too, to Perion, in the moment of waking, that Dame Mélusine, whom Perion had loved so long ago, also stood among them; yet, now that Perion rose and faced Demetrios, she was not visible anywhere, and Perion wondered dimly over his wild dream that she had been there at all.
+And it seemed, too, to Perion, in the moment of waking, that Dame Mélusine, whom Perion had loved so long ago, stood among them; yet, now that he rose and faced Demetrios, she was not visible anywhere, and Perion wondered dimly over his wild dream that she had been there at all.
 But more importunate matters were in hand.